HHNM/Adventure_Game/README.md

 ## Special Thanks

 [Ahmed Albastaki](https://youtube.com/@AhmedAlbastaki) channel, specialy [the Extreme Game Dev](https://youtube.com/playlist?list=PLfre3pZQr_QmlafR0AG7EikdD2JV8KJI8) playlist helped with understanding the basics of game development and animation.
+Also the main characters of the game and the idea are all from the people behind this channel.

 The playlist from the [Coding With Russ](https://youtube.com/playlist?list=PLjcN1EyupaQm20hlUE11y9y8EY2aXLpnv) youtube channel was a great guide to help me start coding the game with python